department-of-veterans-affairs/vets-website/src/applications/facility-locator/# TODO:.md

 # TODO

 - [ ] remove bounds from tests
+- [ ] manually test the features
-- [ ] Community Care API endpoints are not working?
+- [ ] Add any tests that seem cool?